 Serial number query is supported only for I/O optimized instances.

-Query the serial number of a disk
+Query the serial numbers of block storage devices

 Linux